cytix-software/AppSec-Detection-Framework/README.md

 ```
 {
-  "dast": <the name of the dast being tested, including the version number as a string>,
+  "dast": <the name of the scanner being tested, including the version number as a string>,
   "test": <the name of the docker container of the test, this should be a string>,
   "detectedCWEs": <an array of CWE ID, where each ID represents the vulnerability detected>,
   "undetectedCWEs" <an array of CWE ID, where each ID represents the vulnerability not detected>,